MILAN: Masked Image Pretraining on Language Assisted Representation: Experiments

-(2) With {the} CLIP target, replacing the original decoder in MAE by our prompting decoder in Figure \ref{fig:architecture_overview}(b) further improves the accuracy by 1.2\% {(\#7 \textit{vs.} \#2 in Table~\ref{tab:ablation})}. {However, prompting decoder does not increase accuracy when the raw pixels are reconstructed, as the MAE model does (\#3 \textit{vs.} \#1 in Table~\ref{tab:ablation}).} This big difference can be explained by the different pretraining objectives.
+(2) On top of {the} CLIP target, replacing the original decoder in MAE by our prompting decoder further improves the accuracy by 1.2\% {(\#7 \textit{vs.} \#2 in Table~\ref{tab:ablation})}. {We also find that the prompting decoder does not increase accuracy when the raw pixels are reconstructed, as the MAE model does (\#3 \textit{vs.} \#1 in Table~\ref{tab:ablation}).} This big difference can be explained by the different pretraining objectives.
 When the targets are in the latent space, the encoder's output of {the} unmasked patches' representations should be able to align with the targets without requiring further updates in the decoder.
 Therefore, in our case of using the CLIP target, the proposed efficient decoder brings in significant accuracy improvements.
 While in MAE, the encoder's output requires transformation{s} in the decoder to map from {the} latent space {back} to raw pixels.
-In short, the decoder design is heavily correlated with the reconstruction target.
+The results indicate that the decoder design is heavily correlated with the reconstruction target.
 We realize the critical coupling effect of these two components and propose mutually beneficial design choices to boost the accuracy.
+That means, prompting decoder is specifically designed for the CLIP target and applying it to the pixel target is not beneficial.
+But when applied to CLIP target, it improves the accuracy significantly.
+To further illustrate this insight, we provide visualizations of the learned representations from MAE, MAE+CLIP target, and our MILAN method.
+As shown in Figure~\ref{fig:ablation_target}, MILAN can better extract the important visual contents inside the images compared to both MAE and MAE+CLIP target.
+This suggests that replacing the reconstruction target alone (MVP \cite{wei2022mvp}) cannot achieve the optimal performance; the prompting decoder and semantic aware sampling contribute significantly to learning higher quality visual representations on top of the CLIP target.

 (3) {The proposed semantic aware mask sampling strategy is generally beneficial regardless of the reconstruction target.} After applying the CLIP target and the {prompting} decoder, semantic aware sampling further improves {the} uniformally random sampling by 0.3\%, yielding the best 85.4\% accuracy among different model variants {(\#8 \textit{vs.} \#7 in Table~\ref{tab:ablation})}.
-Semantic aware sampling slightly reduces the pretraining difficulty and obtains lower training loss, because it favours more important image regions, which can be illustrated in Figure \ref{fig:ablation_mask}.
-Although the task becomes easier, the learned representation enjoys better accuracy.
+Semantic aware sampling slightly reduces the pretraining difficulty and obtains lower training loss, because it favours more important patches.
+Although the task becomes easier, this sampling strategy facilitates the model to learn better on objects related regions in the image and the learned representation enjoys better accuracy.